hoseinkh/Market-for-Renewables/README.md

 ---

+For more details on this publication, see [link](https://hoseinkh.github.io/publications/publication-993/).
+For the pdf of the corresponding publication, see [link](https://hoseinkh.github.io/files/Competitive-Market-with-Renewable-Power-Producers-Achieves-Asymptotic-Social-Efficiency.pdf).

+---

 **Examples**

 As examples, the codes for the simulations of the paper titled 'On the Market Equilibria with RenewablePower Producers in Power Networks' is available too.
 These names of the files for these examples are: 'Find_NE', 'Fig_1a', 'Fig_1b', and 'Fig_1c'.